cs3110/textbook/src/chapters/basics/intro.md

 behavior of a program as it is executed or evaluated.
 The static semantics define the compile-time checking that is done to ensure that a program is legal, beyond any syntactic requirements.
-The most important kind of static semantics is probably *type checking*: the rules that define whether a program is well typed or not.
+The most important kind of static semantics is probably *type checking*: the rules that define whether a program is well-typed or not.
 Learning the semantics of a new language is usually the real challenge, even though the syntax might be the first hurdle you have to overcome.
 You need to understand semantics to say what you mean to the computer, and you need to say what you mean so that your program performs the right